smartsendio/woocommerce/smart-send-logistics/readme.txt

 * User friendly dropdown list
 * One step/page checkout compatible

-Shipping to pickup points are the most widely used shipping method due to it's flexibility and the reduced shipping cost.
+Shipping to pick-up points are the most widely used shipping method due to it's flexibility and the reduced shipping cost.

 = Shipping labels =
 Create shipping labels directly from the backend by a single click.
 The information is automatically formatted and send to the carrier for processing.
 A PDF label is immediately shown and ready to print.
 Tracking information is automatically saved in the system and can be included in customer emails or can be sendt by text message.